Senate Democrats Considered Kavanaugh Walkout, Opted for Disruption Instead

-In the lead up to the Brett Kavanaugh’s confirmation hearings, Senate Democrats gave progressive activists little reason to hope that they would match their intensity in fighting to keep him off the Supreme Court.
-But Senate Democrats came out with guns blazing on Tuesday morning, speaking over Judiciary Committee chairman Chuck Grassley’s introduction to demand that the hearing be adjourned until they could thoroughly vet documents related to the judge’s time in the George W. Bush administration, which had only been released the night before.
-Democrats remained feisty, which – combined with protester arrests, a viral handshake attempt, and a suspicious hand gesture – made for a pretty wild display (for a Senate hearing).
+In the lead-up to Brett Kavanaugh’s confirmation hearings, Senate Democrats gave progressive activists little reason to hope that they would match their intensity in fighting to keep him off the Supreme Court.
+But they came out with guns blazing on Tuesday morning, speaking over Judiciary Committee chairman Chuck Grassley’s introduction to demand that the hearing be adjourned until they could thoroughly vet documents related to the judge’s time in the George W. Bush administration, which had only been released the night before.
+Democrats remained feisty, which — combined with protester arrests, a viral handshake attempt, and a suspicious hand gesture — made for a pretty wild display (for a Senate hearing).

-Democratic Senators mulled making an even more dramatic scene, according to Politico report published Tuesday night.
+Democratic Senators had considered making an even more dramatic scene, according to a Politico report published Tuesday night.
 Sources said that during a conference call on the eve of the hearing, Senate Democrats debated staging a mass walkout, or refusing to show up at all.
-But with Judiciary Committee Democrats divided between younger upstarts and veterans hesitant to completely buck Senate norms, they settled on merely disrupting the proceedings – for now.
+But with Judiciary Committee Democrats divided between younger upstarts and veterans hesitant to completely buck Senate norms, they settled on merely disrupting the proceedings — for now.

-There were reportedly concerns that a walkout might backfire, and this way Democratic voters got to watch their senators taking on Kavanaugh, rather than staring at a half-empty chamber.
+There were reportedly concerns that a walkout might backfire, and this way Democratic voters got to watch their senators take Kavanaugh on, rather than stare at a half-empty chamber.

 “We considered a lot of different options yesterday.
 This was the agreed approach,” said Senate Minority Whip Dick Durbin.
 “It really singles this hearing out as something unusual.”